-All ESL students will take a faculty-designed grammar test and the CASAS appraisal test during orientation to determine the entry level of ESL instruction.
-ESL courses are sequenced and delivered in four levels consisting of one course each.
+In order to determine placement, all ESL students will take a faculty-designed grammar test and the Comprehensive Adult Student Assessment System (CASAS) pre-test, as well as participate in a personal interview.
+The ESL courses are sequenced and delivered in four levels, consisting of one course each.
 Every course contains segments taught by different instructors.
-Students are placed in levels according to their scores on the CASAS Survey Achievement Pre-test.